1. What undergraduate majors are available?

 3. What accreditations does Georgia College have?

 Georgia College offers one ESL support class to undergraduate international students.
-This course is required for applicants whose TOEFL/IELTS scores fall within a certain range and is taken concurrently with other regular academic courses.
+This course is offered to certain applicants whose TOEFL/IELTS scores fall within a certain range and is taken concurrently with other regular academic courses.
 Please refer to admission requirements.
 Georgia College does not offer a full intensive English Language program.
 Applicants must meet the minimum TOEFL/IELTS scores for admission to the university.

-5. What is the minimum TOEFL score required?
+5. What is the minimum TOEFL or IELTS score required?

-For undergraduate admission, the minimum score is 61 (Internet-based), 173 (computer-based), or 500 (paper-based).
-Applicants who meet the minimum requirements but who score below 79 (Internet-based TOEFL), 213 (computer-based TOEFL), 550 (paper-based TOEFL) are eligible for admission, but will be required to take an ESL class concurrent with other courses during the first semester of enrollment.
+For undergraduate freshman or transfer admission, the minimum score is 69 (Internet-based TOEFL), 523 (paper-based TOEFL) or an IELTS of 6.0.
+Short-term exchange students who meet the minimum requirements but who score below 79 (Internet-based TOEFL), 550 (paper-based TOEFL) or who simply score 6.0 IELTS are eligible for admission, but will be required to take an ESL class concurrent with other courses during the first semester of enrollment.

-6. Do I need to take the SAT?
+6. Do I need to take the SAT or ACT?

 7. What is the minimum GRE and GMAT required?